heidre/projectDesign/README.md

 ## Jokes and Humour

-- ExposéMoi's function for counting sentences still requires fine-tuning.
-Using ExposéMoi on some webpages and Wikipedia articles may interfere with the page's script, although it will not affect readability.
+ExposéMoi's feature of counting sentences still requires fine-tuning.
+Using ExposéMoi on some webpages and Wikipedia articles may interfere with the page's script, although the extension will not affect the webpage's readability.

 ## Bibliography